Some terms used in linguistics, language studies, language teaching and SLA research.

 mental lexicon: speakers of a language store all the words they know in a mental dictionary or 'lexicon' containing many thousands of items.

-morpheme: A morpheme is the smallest unit in the grammar that is either a word in its own right (free morpheme) cook or part of a word cooks (bound morpheme ‘-s’).
-Grammatical morphemes that form part of the grammar, such as the plural inflection ‘-s’ in books are one type.
-Morphemes that change one word to another, for example cooker, cookery, cookbook, are part of derivation.
-See infix, suffix
+morpheme: A morpheme is the smallest unit in the GRAMMAR that is either a word in its own right (free morpheme) cook or part of a word cooks (bound morpheme ‘-s’) GRAMMATICAL MORPHEMES that form part of the grammar, such as the plural INFLECTIONS ‘-s’ in books are one type.
+Morphemes that change one word to another, for example cooker, cookery, cookbook, are part of DERIVATION.
+See INFIX, SUFFIX

 multilingualism: countries where more than one language is used for everyday purposes